-Strains occur most often in the back and hamstring muscles.
-If you experience a strain, you may have pain, swelling, difficulty moving the muscle, and muscle spasms.
+Strains in the back and hamstring muscles are the most common.
+You may have pain, swelling, trouble moving the muscle, and muscular spasms if you have a strain.

 Patellofemoral Pain Syndrome

-If you have patellofemoral pain syndrome, you might notice your pain increases when you walk up or down stairs or run.
-You might experience issues with your knee when you sit for prolonged periods of time or squat.
+If you have patellofemoral pain syndrome, you may find that your pain gets worse as you walk or run up or down steps.
+When you sit for lengthy periods of time or squat, your knee may have problems.

-This injury may arise as a result of overusing your knee muscle.
-For instance, if you participate in sports where you run or jump, you're placing repetitive stress on your knees, causing irritation underneath your kneecap.
+This injury can occur as a result of overuse of the knee muscle.
+If you run or leap in sports, for example, you’re putting repetitive stress on your knees, which might cause inflammation beneath your kneecap.

-Tendinitis describes inflammation or irritation in the thick fibrous cords that connect your muscle to your bone.
-You might notice you have pain or tenderness immediately outside of the joint.
+Tendinitis is a condition in which the strong fibrous cords that link your muscle to your bone become inflamed or irritated.
+You may have discomfort or tenderness outside of the joint right away.

 - Golfer’s elbow